nickFurlotte/pylmm/README.txt

 python pylmmGWAS.py -v --bfile data/snps.132k.clean.noX --kfile data/snps.132k.clean.noX.pylmm.kin --phenofile data/snps.132k.clean.noX.fake.phenos out.foo

-pylmmGWAS.py reads PLINK formmated input file (currently only BED).
-The kinship matrix file can be calculated using pylmmKinship.py which also takes PLINK files as input.
-However, the kinship matrix file is just a plain text matrix, so any program that calculates such a matrix could be used.
+pylmmGWAS.py reads PLINK formmated input file (BED or TPED only).
+There is also an option to use "EMMA" formatted files.
+We included this in order to make it easier for people using EMMA currently to try pylmm.
+The kinship matrix file can be calculated using pylmmKinship.py which also takes PLINK or EMMA files as input.
+The kinship matrix output is just a plain text file and follows the same format as that used by EMMA, so that you can use pre-computed kinship matrices from EMMA as well, or any other program for that matter.